-Consumption, however, is dependent not only on the presence of health care and urban residence, but on jobs, and this is where the anxiety prevails.
+Consumption, however, is dependent not only on the presence of health care and urban residence, but on jobs.
 Households earning US\$16,000 to US\$24,000 per annum accounted for only 15 percent of urban households in 2012.
 GDP per capita averages at only US\$6,807 per annum, and the population is aging.
 China's challenge now lies in creating the types of jobs that will cater to a growing mass of educated workers and provide higher incomes.
 As local officials have learned, simply building up urban areas does not draw in high value businesses, nor does it create middle class residents in the absence of jobs.